Svennevs/CppND-Capstone-Pacman-Game/README.md

-# Pacman Game

 ## Summary
-This project contains a version of the game Pacman.
-It was my submission of the final project for the Udacity C++ Nanodegree.
+This version of the game Pacman was my final project submission for the Udacity C++ Nanodegree.
 It has most relevant features of the original game, but some details were omitted to keep it simple.
 The main source for the game rules was this: https://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior.
 The four different ghost characters (Blinky, Pinky, Inky, Clyde) are included.
 Rendering is basic: all elements are squared blocks.
 * Pacman is yellow
 * Empty paths are black